Ilfracombe: Culture

 Each year, the residents and schoolchildren of Ilfracombe celebrate their heritage.
 These celebrations include six carnivals – a May Day, led by a "green" man walking celebration, it is a successor to the May Day events held for centuries until suppressed by the church in the 19th century because of riotous, licentious and drunken behaviour; Ilfracombe Victorian Celebration, a week-long programme of events held annually in June to celebrate a time of the town's prosperity; a large street carnival procession during August, organised by Ilfracombe Lions; the "sea ilfracombe" festival in September and the Lighting of the Lights held during November; and at Christmas, a Christingle.

 The town hosts 10 small art galleries, including the exhibitions displayed by the Art Society in their gallery in the Arcade on the seafront, the foyer of the Landmark Theatre, the Quay and in "Number Eleven, The Quay" within which there are many Damien Hirst works.

 Two other charitable events are organised each summer by Ilfracombe Round Table.
 Both make use of Ilfracombe Pier as a display area.
 The first of these is the annual "South West Birdman" contest which involves entrants seeking to 'fly' from the pier in home-made flying machines.
 The second event is "Rescue Day", an opportunity for members of the public to learn about the activities of the emergency services.

 Performing arts

 Small Pond Productions is the main theatrical group in Ilfracombe, since its inception in 2002.
 It produces musicals, concerts and plays throughout the year.
 In 2007 the group created and performed the first stage production of the Vicar of Dibley by arrangement with Richard Curtis and Tiger Aspect productions.
 Most recently they have produced large scale musicals at the town's Landmark Theatre.

 Other

-During the early 1990s, the team of the popular English reality TV show Challenge Anneka relocated the redundant old wooden library from the Hermitage site, to "Burnside" in the heart of the Slade Valley estate for use as a community-owned centre.
+During the early 1990s, the team of the British reality TV programme Challenge Anneka relocated the redundant old wooden library from the Hermitage site, to "Burnside" in the heart of the Slade Valley estate for use as a community-owned centre.